Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 The most straightforward cycling product to predict should be the Edge 140, but it has not arrived.
 Expect it to be unchanged in size from its predecessor with trickle-down features from 540/840 and improved hardware components over the 130+

 Key Trend: Expect this to be a trickle-down year, with the software and hardware features we know about rolled down from the top-end models to the middle and lower-end ones.
-Expect more sizes for models that currently are only sold in one size, and expect a thoughtful and progressive introduction of AMOLED screens to ever-cheaper models.
+Expect more sizes for models only sold in one size, and expect a thoughtful and progressive introduction of AMOLED screens to ever-cheaper models.
 Finally, expect Garmin to continue to use premium materials to justify its price premiums on some models.

 On the running/triathlon side, now that we have the Forerunner 165, there is no real Amoled gap in Garmin’s offerings.
 A smaller 965, perhaps called a 755 or 965s, would probably include whatever Garmin chooses to do next with LTE before the Fenix 8 Pro gets it.
 Don’t forget that the Forerunner 265s already gives the smaller format option to people who want a triathlon watch; perhaps Garmin has decided there isn’t the market for a top-end small format triathlon watch.